Seyond And Wideye By AGC To Showcase Functional Built-In Windshield Lidar Solution At CES 2024

-(MENAFN- ACCESSWIRE) The companies' partnership issues in a more functional, streamlined design for automotive LiDAR integration
+(MENAFN- ACN NewsWire) Seyond and Wideye by AGC To Showcase Functional Built-In Windshield LiDAR Solution at CES 2024 The companies' partnership issues in a more functional, streamlined design for automotive LiDAR integration

-SUNNYVALE, CA / ACCESSWIRE / December 19, 2023 / Seyond (formerly Innovusion), a leading global provider of high-performance LiDAR sensors and solutions for autonomous vehicles and smart transportation, and Wideye , a corporate scale-up of AGC group specializing in cutting-edge glass solutions for optical sensor integration, have joined forces in a co-development for an innovative in-cabin LiDAR solution for vehicles to be presented at CES 2024.
+SUNNYVALE, CA, Dec 19, 2023 - (ACN Newswire) - Seyond (formerly Innovusion), a leading global provider of high-performance LiDAR sensors and solutions for autonomous vehicles and smart transportation, and Wideye , a corporate scale-up of AGC group specializing in cutting-edge glass solutions for optical sensor integration, have joined forces in a co-development for an innovative in-cabin LiDAR solution for vehicles to be presented at CES 2024.

 This collaboration focuses on delivering an innovative, practical and visually seamless integration of LiDAR systems behind vehicle windshields.
 Following their joint announcement earlier this year to prioritize this integrated approach, the companies revealed an initial mockup at the Shanghai Motor Show.
 The upcoming product presentation is a critical milestone, showcasing a fully functional prototype featuring a full-size Wideye windshield and Seyond's operational Robin-E LiDAR solution, complemented by additional sensors such as cameras and rain-detection technology.